postgres-plugin/tags-system/README.md

 # Next iteration

+- Create categories which are a set of specific tags.
+The categories will have their own table in PostgreSQL and the tags can be linked to one or multiple categories

 - Create UI to add and delete tags instead of using a json config file. **This will require to have an authentication system to allow only specific users to modify the tags table.**